collabCentral/treasureGems/README.md

-treasureGems: Treasure Gems for every noob to nurd
+treasureGems: Treasure Gems for every noob to nerd
 ============